 .. and more.
 The full list of requirements can be found here.

-This certification process is per-device rather than per-OEM, meaning each individual device an OEM releases will need to be tested and certified individually.
+This certification process is per-device rather than per-OEM, meaning each individual device an OEM releases will need to be tested and certified.
 This is important as an OEM can release devices targeting many audiences, such as HMD Global with their Nokia 1 and Nokia 2 or Samsung with their Galaxy J1; these are not intended for enterprise use and as such wouldn’t make sense to suggest otherwise with an OEM AER badge.

 When buying devices for enterprise use, organisations need only look for the Android Enterprise Recommended badge to know the devices have been thoroughly vetted against the above (and more) best practices and requirements from the company that develops Android and the Android Enterprise solution.
 It’ll help to ensure organisations align expectations (and potentially budgets) accordingly to ensure the devices being considered will:

-- Be supported by the OEM for software/security patching for 3 years
+- Be supported by the OEM for software/security patching for 3 years (or 5 for rugged)

 - Meet the demands of typical enterprise use without worry of slowdown, incompatibility or other potential concerns